samuelhulla/hulla.dev/src/content/docs/api/advanced/interceptors.md

 })

 const a = api()
-const router = a.router({
+export const validatedAPI = a.router({
   name: 'validated',
   routes: [a.procedure('createUser', createUser)],
   interceptors: {
     args: (ctx) => {
-      // if we had multiple routes, we should do if (ctx.route === 'createUser') first
-      // but to keep the example minimal it's ok, since we have only 1 route return schema.parse(ctx.args[0])
+      // this interceptor presume every single route has a first argument of type User return schema.parse(ctx.args[0])
       // 💡 note: in practice if you had to do this for specific routes,
       // it feels like you should be writing a Resolver instead (check the docs out)